dutchaug/beginners-workshop/lesson01/README.md

     android:angle="270"/>
 </shape>
 ```
 > A very powerfull tool in Android...
 Create shape drawables in XML!
+[This on-line tool](http://angrytools.com/gradient/) can create these gradient XML files for you.
+Simply click the **Android** tab below to get the generated XML.

 ## Android Tools